ZigengHuang/SSPEC/README.md

 ## Feedback, refinement, and alert system
 > Related files: in_eval.py, ragastest.py, risk_detection.py, re_get_response.py.

-Alert system contains three methods: independent LLM evaluation (in_eval.py), RAG evaluation (ragastest.py) and key-phases matching (risk_detection.py).
+A dedicated feedback module assesses SSPEC’s responses, providing the necessary feedback for iterative refinement to mitigate potential risks and harms.
+It consisted of three components: independent LLM evaluation (in_eval.py), RAG evaluation (ragastest.py) and key-phases matching (risk_detection.py).
 - Any alarm from alert system will change the re-generate prompt.

 ### Independent LLM Evaluation